wandb/data-flywheel-nvidia/README.md

    - Designed for teams with existing generative AI applications in production.
    - Easily integrates with your current logging and workload tagging practices.
    - Supports enhanced workload descriptions for improved future classification.
-   - Leverages robust infrastructure—including Weights & Biases Weave for production monitoring, Weights & Biases Models for experiment tracking, MongoDB, Redis, and NMP—to store data, build datasets, run evaluations, fine-tune models, and re-evaluate results.
+   - Leverages robust infrastructure—including Weights & Biases Weave for production monitoring, Weights & Biases Models for experiment tracking, MongoDB, Redis, and NeMo microservices—to store data, build datasets, run evaluations, fine-tune models, and re-evaluate results.

 To get the most value from the Data Flywheel Foundational Blueprint, ensure you have:

 - An existing generative AI application in production.
 - Logging of prompt/completion traffic, with workload tagging (such as routes, nodes, or agent steps).
 - (Optional, but recommended) Descriptive metadata for each workload to support future classification.
-- The ability to deploy and operate supporting infrastructure (Weights & Biases Weave, MongoDB, Redis, and NMP) for data storage, dataset creation, evaluation, and fine-tuning.
+- The ability to deploy and operate supporting infrastructure (Weights & Biases Weave, MongoDB, Redis, and NeMo microservices) for data storage, dataset creation, evaluation, and fine-tuning.

 By following this blueprint, you can confidently advance your AI model optimization initiatives, leveraging a process that is transparent, adaptable, and focused on measurable outcomes.